ruanbekker/ruanbekker.github.io/source/_posts/2019-05-17-install-grafana-to-visualize-your-metrics-from-datasources-such-as-prometheus-on-linux.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sKNZMtoSHN4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Also have a look at their [public repository of dashboards](https://grafana.com/dashboards)

 For more tutorials on prometheus and metrics have a look at **[#metrics](https://blog.ruanbekker.com/blog/categories/prometheus/)**